franskloet/ceph-s3-dir-builder/README.md

    - Full bucket access: `s3-{bucket}-full`
    - Prefix-specific: `s3-{bucket}-{prefix}` (e.g., `s3-data-users-alice`)

+2. **User and group policies are independent**:
+   - Policies attached to a **user** are completely separate from policies attached to a **group**
+   - You can add user-specific access without affecting existing group policies
+   - IAM evaluates all applicable policies (user + all groups) and grants the union of permissions

-2. **Policies are additive** when they target different prefixes:
+3. **Policies are additive** when they target different prefixes:
    - Running `dir-builder` with config A creates policies for prefixes in config A
    - Running `dir-builder` with config B creates **additional** policies for prefixes in config B
-   - Both sets of policies coexist on the same group
+   - Both sets of policies coexist on the same entity (user or group)

-3. **Policies are replaced** when they target the same prefix:
+4. **Policies are replaced** when they target the same prefix on the same entity:
    - If config A grants group `researchers` read access to `data/experiments/`
    - Then config B grants group `researchers` full access to `data/experiments/`
-   - The policy for `s3-bucket-data-experiments` is replaced (not merged)
+   - The policy `s3-bucket-data-experiments` **on the researchers group** is replaced (not merged)
+   - However, user policies for that prefix remain unaffected

 #### Practical Example